zivv/conf/README.md

 Then set terminal to use a powerline font.
 Personally prefer the font named **Sauce Code Powerline** (formerly known as _Source Code Pro_) with **Semibold, 15pt**.

 ## Set up

+### tmux

+    # To use powerline for statusline.
+    pip3 install psutil

+A wrapper program [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) for integration with the system clipboard on MacOS.

+    brew install reattach-to-user-namespace

 ### shell